To be honest, this spiel started out as a “how to” post entitled “How to Cultivate Faith, Patience, and Courage.”

 I have never loved anyone as much as this child.
 I would give my life for her.
 I'm not being dramatic, either.
 Just ask pretty much any mama you know.
 They'll tell you.
 This love shit is real.

-Now that Lyric is here, I look back on everything I've done thus far in my life and I realize how hard it must have been for Mama Terry to raise such a strong willed child.
+Now that Lyric is here, I look back on everything I've done thus far in my life and I realize how hard it must have been for Mama Terry to raise such a strong willed child who was determined to do things her own way.
 I can now understand how difficult it was for her to drop me off at college in Decatur, Georgia and then return to my hometown of Waco, Texas.
 She said she cried the whole way home.
 I now know why.

 During my junior year in college, I studied abroad in Chile for 6 months.
 While there, I heard the story of a student who was doing the same program I was, only in Argentina.
 During one of the school breaks, he had traveled by himself to an area of Argentina known for its beauty.
 He checked into a local hostel and signed up for an excursion the following day.